-Joram 5 basically includes:
+Joram 5.3 basically includes:

-A messaging server (or MOM), providing the messaging functionalities: basically hosting and routing the messages exchanged by the client applications.
-It includes either a JMS service and an AMQP service.

-- A JNDI compliant naming server, distributed (since release 4.1) persistent and reliable. - Client classes allowing applications to access the MOM functionalities.
-Those interfaces are defined by the JMS 1.1 specifications. - Samples illustrating the various features provided by Joram. - JCA 1.5 connector allowing deployment in J2EE platform.
+- A messaging server (or MOM), providing the messaging functionalities: basically hosting and routing the messages exchanged by the client applications. - A JNDI compliant naming server, distributed (since release 4.1) persistent and reliable. - Client classes allowing applications to access the MOM functionalities.
+Those interfaces are defined by the JMS 1.1 specifications. - Samples illustrating the various features provided by Joram. - JCA 1.5 connector allowing deployment in J2EE 1.4 platform.